 - Meneer Pheip also thinks he's Napoleon in the Nero album "De Dolle Vloot".

-- In Jommeke Napoleon's hat is stolen from a museum by a collector and Jommmeke and his friends have to find it and bring it back.
+- In the Jommeke album De hoed van Napoleon Napoleon's hat is stolen from a museum by a collector and Jommmeke and his friends have to find it and bring it back.

-- Napoleon's head-in-a-jar is preserved alongside Alexander the Great's, Gaius Julius Caesar's and a Martian conqueror's to serve as tactical advisors to Dracula in Requiem Chevalier Vampire.
+- Napoleon's head-in-a-jar is preserved alongside Alexander the Great's, Julius Caesar's and a Martian conqueror's to serve as tactical advisors to Dracula in Requiem Vampire Knight.

 - The Powerpuff Girls story "Micro Managing" (issue #68) had the Micro Puffs (three mischievous sprite versions of the girls from another dimension) brainwashing Bubbles and Buttercup each while they're sleeping that each of them should be the leader of the team.
 When they do it to Bubbles first, Blossom passes it off as a "Napoleon complex."